-1. Remove the yeast packet from under the lid of the can of Brewing Extract,(not needed for this recipe), then place the unopened can and BrewMax LME in hot tap water.

-- 3. Using the measuring cup, pour 4 cups of water into your clean 3-quart or larger pot.
-Slowly sprinkle in the packets of Booster and stir untill dissolved.
-Bring this mixture to a boil, then remove from heat. - 4.
-Open the can of Brewing Extract and BrewMax LME and pour the contents into the hot mixture in your pot.
+- 1. Remove the yeast packet from under the lid of the can of Brewing Extract, then place the unopened can in hot tap water. - 2.
+Pour the Two COLD 2-Liter bottles of Cream Soda into your sanitized fermenter then put the lid on your fermenter. - 3.
+Add both packets of malted brewing grains to the muslin sack and tie it closed so that the grain may flow freely within the bag.
+Trim away the excess. - 4.
+Add 8 cups of water to a 1 gallon or larger pot.
+Bring the temperature of this water up to 155-160 degrees.
+Add your sack of grains to this water and hold the temperature between 155-160, for 30 minutes. - 5.
+Once 30 minutes have passed, remove the grain bag from your pot and rinse the grain bag with one cup of hot water (160 degrees), allowing the run-off to drain into the pot, do not squeeze the bag.
+Discard grains. - 6.
+Bring your grain water to a rolling boil, add the packet of Lactose sugar, and stir occasionally to avoid scorching, for 5 minutes.
+Remove pot from heat. - 7.
+Open the can of Brewing Extract and pour the contents into the hot mixture in your pot.
 Stir until thoroughly mixed.
-This mixture of unfermented beer is called wort. - 5.
-Fill your fermenter with cold tap water to the mark 1 on the back.
-If using any other fermenter this would be approximately 1 gallon of water. - 6.
-Pour the wort into your fermenter, and then bring the volume of the fermenter to mark 2 by adding more cold water.
-(If you have a different fermenter top it off with cold water to the 8.5-liter mark). - 7.
-Stir your wort mixture vigorously with your sanitized spoon or whisk. - 8.
-Sprinkle the T-58 yeast packet into the keg, and screw on the lid.
+This mixture of unfermented beer is called wort. - 8.
+Pour the wort into your fermenter over the cream soda you poured in, earlier, and then bring the volume of the fermenter to mark 2 by adding more cold water.
+(If you have a different fermenter top it off with cold water to the 8.5-liter mark).
+Using a sanitized measuring spoon, add one tablespoon of vanilla extract. - 9.
+Stir your wort mixture vigorously with your sanitized spoon or whisk. - 10.
+Sprinkle the S-04 yeast into the keg, and screw on the lid.
 Do not stir.

-Put your fermenter in a location with a consistent temperature between 68° and 78° F (20°-25° C), and out of direct sunlight.
+Put your fermenter in a location with a consistent temperature between 68° and 78° F, and out of direct sunlight.
 Ferment for 14 days.